Elizabeth Brydges: Life at Court

+Elizabeth Brydges bought some of her clothes, and possibly her New Year's Day gifts, from an embroiderer James Sympson.
+Later, he claimed his bills from 1593, 1596, and 1597 remained unpaid.
+Sympson charged her £1 for stiffening (starching) and smoothing two skirts of a petticoat, £2 for altering a gown of white silver chamlet, £10 for supplying a new gown of dove colour satin, cut and razed with tinsel, £1 for cobweb lace upon a pair of sleeves of needlework, and 13 shillings four pence for a pair of sleeves of cloth of silver wrought about with strawberry leaves.
+A "suffkyn" or snoskyn, a kind of muff, of cloth of gold of dove colour cost £5, and could have been a suitable New Year's Day gift.

 She was a co-heir of her father Baron Chandos, who died in 1594 with no sons.
 In June 1602 her cousin, Grey Brydges, who became Baron Chandos, disputed her claims on the family estate, and he attacked and injured her representative Ambrose Willoughby during a legal meeting.
 Grey's father, William Brydges, 4th Baron Chandos died in November 1602, and the estate was settled and a plan for Elizabeth and Grey to marry was abandoned.

 After the death of Queen Elizabeth, Brydges, Lady Finch, and other women went to see King James at Theobalds where, according to Anne Clifford as a sign of the changing times, they were "all lousy" by waiting in Sir Thomas Erskine's chamber.
 In June 1603 "Mistress Bridges" went to meet the new queen, Anne of Denmark, riding from London with the Countess of Warwick and Anne Vavasour, the Countess of Cumberland and Anne Clifford joined them at Dingley Hall.